spiddeer/homeassistant-infometric/README.md

 * Hot water meter
 * Cold water meter

-For each meter it will create 3 entites
+For each meter it will create 3 entities
 * Total
 * Monthly average
 * Monthly prognosis